Solar Project Engineer banner

 • Bachelor's Degree (B.Tech): ₹2,00,000 - ₹3,00,000 per year.

-To excel as a Solar Project Engineer, several key exams and qualifications can significantly boost your career prospects:
+To excel as a Solar Project Engineer, several key exams and qualifications can significantly boost your career prospects in India:

 • GATE (Graduate Aptitude Test in Engineering):

-• IREDA conducts exams for various positions in the renewable energy sector.
+• The Indian Renewable Energy Development Agency (IREDA) conducts exams for various positions related to renewable energy projects.

 Exam NameExam Date